SF-Nexus/SF-Nexus.github.io/README.md

 Install necessary packages by running `npm install`

+If you need to install node, try `brew install node@18`

 Next, input `npm run build`

 Finally, to serve the site, type `eleventy --serve`